graphadvocates/docs/community-grants/privacy-policy.md

 de-identified demographic information, de-identified location information, information about the device from which you access our Services, or other analyses we create.

-## HOW WE DISCLOSE YOUR INFORMATION
+## How we disclose your information
 We disclose your information to third parties for a variety of purposes, including to provide our Services, to protect us or other stakeholders, or in the event of a major business transaction, as described below.